PinkDiamond1/docs-24/docs/quickstart.md

 Kurtosis will dump a snapshot of the enclave's logs and container specs to the `enclave-output` directory.
 This can be useful for quickly sharing debugging information with your coworkers.

-Step Four: Write A Simple Starlark Script
+Write A Simple Starlark Script
 -----------------------------------
 We've used the CLI and some debugging tools, so let's start using [Kurtosis' Starlark environment definition language][starlark-explanation].